 If you like the Safari but want a clear pen (known as a “demonstrator”) then what you are looking for is the Lamy Vista.
 It’s the same pen with a transparent body.

 Another advantage is that the Safari is available as a ballpoint, pencil, and rollerball as well as the fountain pen so you can get a nice set.
 That’s not an option available with most pens on this list.
+The Safari also has an interchangeable nib system so you can buy a few Lamy pens and have access to a lot of different nibs with those pens.

 The Twsbi Eco is a great pick because it doesn’t seem like a $30 pen at all.
-This Taiwanese-manufacturer pen has a piston converter, a screw-on cap, and at the fit-and-finish of a pen that costs twice as much.
+This Taiwanese-manufacturered pen has a piston converter, a screw-on cap, and at the fit-and-finish of a pen that costs twice as much.

 The materials used the are far superior to most other pens in the class, with a really nice feel to the plastic and enough metal hardware than the pen never feels cheap.